Fractional COO for Nonprofits

 You have a fractional COO problem if:

 You DON'T need fractional COO if your operations are solid and your team is stable.
-That's when you invest in growth.
-But if operations are breaking, fractional COO fixes it fast.
+But if operations are breaking, fractional COO often delivers faster ROI than full-time executive hiring.

 Pricing & Engagement Model